-Focus Financial Partners Inc. ("Focus Inc.") was formed as a Delaware corporation on July 29, 2015 for the sole purpose of completing its initial public offering (the "IPO") and related reorganization transactions (the "Reorganization Transactions") in order to carry on the business of Focus Financial Partners, LLC and its subsidiaries ("Focus LLC").
-On July 30, 2018, Focus Inc. became the managing member of Focus LLC and operates and controls the businesses and affairs of Focus LLC.
+Focus Financial Partners Inc. ("Focus Inc.") is a holding company that was formed as a Delaware corporation on July 29, 2015.
+Focus Inc. is the managing member of Focus Financial Partners, LLC ("Focus LLC") and operates and controls the businesses and affairs of Focus LLC.

 Focus LLC is a Delaware limited liability company that was formed in November 2004.
 Focus LLC's subsidiaries commenced revenue generating and acquisition activities in January 2006.
-Focus LLC's activities were governed by its Third Amended and Restated Operating Agreement, as amended, through July 30, 2018 and then its Fourth Amended and Restated Operating Agreement, as amended (the "Operating Agreement"), effective on July 30, 2018.
+Focus LLC's activities are governed by its Fourth Amended and Restated Operating Agreement, as amended (the "Operating Agreement").

-The consolidated financial statements for the year ended December 31, 2018 include the historical results of operations of Focus LLC for the period prior to July 30, 2018.
-The consolidated financial statements for periods after July 30, 2018 reflect the results of operations and financial position of Focus Inc. and its subsidiaries (the "Company").
+The consolidated financial statements reflect the results of operations and financial position of Focus Inc. and its subsidiaries (the "Company").